The North Star Flag

 7) WHAT WOULD A CHANGE COST?

 Nothing.
-A new and simpler flag could actually cost less.
+A new and simpler flag would not cost any more than the current flag does.
 And the new design could be "grandfathered in" as stocks of the old flag are used up.

 9) ARE THERE EXPERTS TO CONSULT?